Sometimes your world travel dream plans don’t turn out as you’d expect and that’s what makes world travel both exciting and challenging.

 Situations like this are the reason why in 1972 Unesco established the World Heritage Convention (to which 190 states have signed up) with the aim of preserving sites that are part of the cultural and natural heritage of the world.
-In other words of all of us.
+In other words for all of us.

 1. The exquisite Taj Mahal, whether a symbol of eternal love or overweening vanity, is the jewel in the crown of India’s many World Heritage Sites.
 The Islamic gardens of paradise embrace the Taj Mahal, surely the most iconic and famous visitor attraction in all of India.
 The Char-Bagh or four quartered garden is split by four channels of water represent the four rivers of paradise.

 3. The exotic Silk Road cities of Samarkand and Bukhara in Uzbekistan provide ample material for history buffs.
-Being able to walk where Alexander the Great feasted, Genghis Khan destroyed and Tamberlaine rebuilt and reigned is truly the stuff of poetry and legend.
+Being able to walk where Alexander the Great feasted, Genghis Khan destroyed and Tamburlaine rebuilt and reigned is truly the stuff of poetry and legend.

-4. Cambodia’s ancient Khmer kingdom left outstanding records of its might in the complex of temples spread across miles of jungle at Angkor.
+4. Cambodia’s ancient Khmer kingdom left outstanding records of its might in the complex of temples spread across miles of the jungle at Angkor.

-World Heritage Site bucket list:
+World Heritage Site bucket list

 And which Unesco World Heritage Sites are on my list of world travel dreams for the next year or two?